Call (602) 833-1110 for Experienced Representation!

 Insurance companies are not looking out for your best interests.
 Their goal is to minimize how much they pay out on claims.

 At the IBF Law Group, our dedicated motorcycle accident attorneys in Phoenix will fight for every penny our clients deserve.
-You owe it to yourself to talk to us before you settle with the insurance company.
+You owe it to yourself to speak with us before settling with the insurance company.
 By agreeing quickly to the insurance company’s first offer, you may be cheating yourself out of thousands of dollars or more.